Inter-shore exchanges: cooperating to meet Mediterranean agricultural and food challenges

 5:30 p.m. – 5:45 p.m.: Closing

-• Vincent Labarthe, Vice-President in charge of Agriculture and Agricultural Education, Occitanie / Pyrénées-Méditerranée Region [to be confirmed]
+• Vincent Labarthe, Vice-President in charge of agriculture and agricultural education, Occitanie / Pyrénées-Méditerranée region

 5:45 p.m. – 7:00 p.m.: Cocktail / Networking